h2oai/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 If you're looking to use H2O to help you develop your own apps, the following links will provide helpful references.

+For IDEA IntelliJ support, run `gradle idea`, then **Import Project** within IDEA and point it to the <a href="https://github.com/0xdata/h2o-dev.git" target="_blank">h2o-dev directory</a>.

+For JUnit tests to pass, you may need multiple H2O nodes.
+Create a "Run/Debug" configuration with the following parameters:

+Type: Application
+Main class: H2OApp
+Use class path of module: h2o-app

+After starting multiple "worker" node processes in addition to the JUnit test process, they will cloud up and run the multi-node JUnit tests.

 - <a href="https://github.com/h2oai/h2o-dev/blob/master/build.gradle" target="_blank">Maven install</a>: This page provides information on how to build a version of H2O that generates the correct IDE files.

 - <a href="http://apps.h2o.ai" target="_blank">apps.h2o.ai</a>: Apps.h2o.ai is designed to support application developers via events, networking opportunities, and a new, dedicated website comprising developer kits and technical specs, news, and product spotlights.